What does a Licensed Therapist do?

 How long does it take to become a Licensed Therapist?

 The journey to becoming a licensed therapist involves several steps.
 First, a person must complete a bachelor's degree in a related field.
-This often takes four years.
-After earning the bachelor's degree, the next step is to get a master's degree in counseling or a similar field.
-This usually takes two to three years.
-During this time, students learn about therapy techniques and ethics.
+This usually takes four years.
+After that, a master's degree in counseling or psychology is needed.
+This degree often takes two to three years to finish.
+During this time, students gain important skills and knowledge.

 Licensed Therapist Job Description Sample